c4-project/c4f/docs/index.rst

 ``ACT`` (the Automagic Compiler Tormentor) is a project for setting up C compiler concurrency tests.

+.. warning:: This documentation is a heavy work-in progress, and is very incomplete.
+   Check back frequently for updates.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   intro
    commands
+   scripts

 Indices and tables
 ==================